 We evaluated the proposed algorithms and framework by generating explanations for various classifiers, computing the metrics presented in Section 3, comparing with other rule-based approaches where possible, and discussing the quality and usefulness of the results.
-Specifically, we explored three use-cases: a) we are given a tabular dataset which serves as both the features of the classifier and the explanation dataset, b) we are given raw data along with curated semantic descriptions and c) we are only given raw data, so semantic descriptions need to be constructed automatically.
-The first use-case facilitated comparison of the proposed KGRules-H algorithm with other rule-based XAI approaches from literature, the second use-case was more suitable for validating the usefulness of the proposed framework, while the third explored how KGRules-H could be utilized in a scenario in which semantic data descriptions are not available.
+Specifically, we explored four use-cases: a) we are given a tabular dataset which serves as both the features of the classifier and the explanation dataset, b) we are given raw data along with curated semantic descriptions (ABox) but without a TBox, c) we are given curated semantic descriptions, along with a TBox, and d) we are only given raw data, so semantic descriptions need to be constructed automatically.
+The first use-case facilitated comparison of the proposed KGRules-H algorithm with other rule-based XAI approaches from literature, the second and third use-cases were more suitable for validating the usefulness of the proposed framework in its intended setting, while the fourth explored how KGRules-H could be utilized in a scenario in which semantic data descriptions are not available.
 For the first use-case we experimented on the Mushroom1 dataset which involves only categorical features.
-For the second use-case we used the CLEVR-Hans3 dataset [62] which consists of images of
+For the second use-case we used the CLEVR-Hans3 dataset [69] which consists of images of 3D geometric shapes in addition to rich metadata which we use as semantic data descriptions.
+For the third we constructed an explanation dataset from a subset of the Visual Genome [8] to explain a classifier trained on Places365 [70] for scene classification, while for the fourth we used MNIST [71] which contains images of handwritten digits, and no metadata.